On asymptotic behavior of the second Chern forms on degenerating K\"ahler-Einstein surfaces: Introduction

 on $\Delta\backslash \{0\}$ extends to a H\"older continuous function on $\Delta$ with H\"older exponent at least $\frac{1}{d}$. \end{thm*}

 In section \ref{sec:pre}, we recall some preliminary facts, the theory of Kronheimer's ALE gravitational instanton, non-collapsing limits of Einstein 4-manifolds and Biquard-Rollin's a priori estimate for constant scaler curvature equation for a family of surfaces.
-Section 3 is the proof of the main theorem.
-We discuss an extension of the main theorem to function on the whole disc for a family of polarized K3 surfaces in section \ref{sec:K3}.
+Section 3 is the proof of the main theorem for the cscK metric case.
+The main theorem for Ricci flat K\"ahler metrics on a family of polarized K3 surfaces is proven in section \ref{sec:K3}.

 \textbf{Acknowledgements}.
-The author is grateful to Professor K.-I. Yoshikawa and Professor Y. Odaka, his supervisors, for their help and encouragement which lead him to complete this mater thesis.
+The author is grateful to Professor K.-I. Yoshikawa and Professor Y. Odaka, his supervisors, for their help and encouragement which lead him to complete this master thesis.
 The author is also grateful to E.Inoue and S.Katayama for suggestions on some technical problems.